The Velvet Courtship: An Heirloom Without a Lineage

 This was not a silencing of what they once were.

 It was a recognition.
 A gesture.
-A way of saying: You still belong.
-You still speak.
+A way of saying: you still belong, you still speak.

 Love, Form, and the Poetics of Pairing